 West Coast LEAF’s Involvement

-In August 2015, the coalition was again granted leave to intervene in the case at the Court of Appeal.
+In August 2015, the coalition was again granted leave to intervene in the case at the BC Court of Appeal.
+The case was heard in October 2016.